 3 Things to Know About Digital TV Antennas

-In 2013, Australia’s last analogue TV transmitters were switched off, ushering in the era of digital TV.
+In 2013, Australia’s last analogue TV transmitters were switched off, ushering in the great era of digital TV.
 Since then, free-to-air digital TV has been the go.
 Many homes have yet to install a digital TV antenna, however.
-We’ve got three things you should know if you want to make the change to digital.
+We’ve got three things you should know if you want to fully update to digital.

 1. Analogue Antennas Can Pick Up Digital TV Signals

-Did you know that old analogue antennas can pick up digital TV signals?
+Did you know that old tried and tested analogue TV antennas can pick up digital TV signals?
 You might think that to pick up a digital TV signal you need a digital antenna.
-In fact, the type of antenna is not important.
+As it happens, the type of antenna is not important.

-To enjoy the full potential of digital TV, we recommend making the switch to a digital TV antenna.
+To enjoy the full potential of digital TV, to really get the full results, we recommend making the switch to a digital TV antenna.

 2. Size Actually Does Matter

-Did you know that wrapping your antenna in aluminium will actually improve the signal?
+Did you know that wrapping your antenna in aluminium can improve its signal?
 This is because it increases the surface area of the antenna.
 This means that the size and shape of your antenna are important to the quality of the signal you will receive.

 Larger antennas are more able to receive a weak signal and the shape of the antenna also impacts what frequencies it can pick up.
-While the size and shape of the antenna do have an effect on the quality of the signals it receives, the TV tuner does all the detailed work.
+While the size and shape of the antenna do affect the range and quality of the signals it receives, the TV tuner does all the detailed work.

 The TV tuner fine-tunes the exact frequency or channel.
 It also interprets the information contained in the radio signal.
 The strength of the signal contains the AM information, while FM information comes from the frequency.